Datajacker/fuel_efficiency_analysis/README.md

 This project initially is an interview task.
 I gradually find it will enrich my data science skills by continuously working on this.

 ## File description
-The detailed dataset and description of features can be accessed [here] (https://www.fueleconomy.gov/feg/ws/index.shtml#vehicle).
+The detailed dataset and description of features can be accessed [here](https://www.fueleconomy.gov/feg/ws/index.shtml#vehicle).

 ## How to interact with my project